Back to Health News & Stories

 Have you ever felt a little backed up—complete with bloating or abdominal pain?
-Most people have, experiencing constipation from a change in diet, a new medication, stress, or reduced activity.
-Whatever the cause, constipation is one of the most common gastrointestinal complaints, affecting millions of people in the United States.
+Most people have, experiencing constipation caused by diet changes, medications, stress, or reduced activity.
+Constipation is one of the most common gastrointestinal complaints, affecting millions of people in the United States.

 Generally, constipation is easy to treat and doesn’t require a doctor visit.
 Sometimes, however, constipation is a sign of a more serious medical condition that requires a doctor’s care.
 The following can help you understand when it’s time to seek treatment.